Diversity, Equity, and Inclusion Cabinet Bylaws

 d.
 Experience in community trauma and mental health.

 e.
-Experience or expertise in the field of homelessness
+Experience or expertise in the field of homelessness.

 f.
 A strong understanding of the importance of upholding civil rights and civil liberties.